-78. The current conditions at Calhoun, where people live, sleep, bathe, and eat in close proximity, pose a grave public health risk for the spread of COVID-19.
+89. The current conditions at Calhoun, where people live, sleep, bathe, and eat in close proximity, pose a grave public health risk for the spread of COVID-19.
 People cannot remain more than six feet apart, scant medical resources are available, and many detainees are at high risk of serious infection.

-79. At Calhoun, Plaintiffs and other detainees are kept together in "pods" containing groups of up to sixty people, who sleep, eat, bathe, and live in closely confined quarters.
+90. At Calhoun, Plaintiffs and other detainees are kept together in "pods" containing groups of up to around sixty people, who sleep, eat, bathe, and live in closely confined quarters.
 Most detainees sleep close together in cells or small communal rooms, in which they cannot avoid being within six feet of each other; more commonly, they are forced to be two or three feet apart, often in bunk beds.
-Detainees share a limited number of communal showers, bathroom stalls, and telephones, among other items in the facility.
+Detainees share a limited number of communal showers, bathroom stalls, and telephones, among other resources in the facility.

-80. Both food preparation and service are communal at Calhoun; detainees eat all meals together, sitting at shared tables with multiple other people at armslength.
-Certain detainees are responsible for distributing food trays to the pods, and those detainees do not wear protective gear like masks or gloves.
+91. Both food preparation and service are communal at Calhoun; detainees eat all meals together, sitting at shared tables with multiple other people at armslength.
+Certain detainees are responsible for distributing food trays to the pods.

-81. It is impossible for detainees to shelter in place; instead they must interact with strangers who may be carriers for the disease.
+92. It is impossible for detainees to shelter in place; instead they must interact with strangers who may be carriers for the disease.
 Detainees and staff regularly come and go.
 Detainees are transported throughout the facility in close proximity to each other and staff.
 They regularly interact with individuals from other pods in the hallways, in the recreation area, and even while waiting to get their required medications.
 Detainees face the further risk of disease transmission through their work, as many work cleaning the kitchen, the laundry area, the bathrooms, and their own pods.